STORIES OF OUR LIVES

 PictureAudrey with Janice 1947

 Audrey Worsley was the only daughter of Edna and Robert Worsley.
 She had an older brother Morris Richard and a younger brother Harold Wesley.
 Her parents divorced and her mother remarried.
 The children's stepfather Frank was abusive, making her home life difficult.
-The children would often stay with Edna's sisters Aunt Lillian and Aunt Mary.
-Both the boys were regularly sent to the Burnside Home for boys. http://cdn.uniting.org/burnside-stories/index.html However, when things were settled at home, Edna would bring them back, one by one, and things would go forward for a while until Frank had enough and off they would go again
+The children would often stay with one of Edna's sisters Aunt Lillian and Aunt Mary.
+Both the boys were regularly sent to the Burnside Home for Boys. http://cdn.uniting.org/burnside-stories/index.html However, when things were settled at home, Edna would bring them back, one by one, and things would go forward for a while until Frank had enough and off they would go again

 Audrey began working in the shoe department at David Jones in 1936 when she was 14.
 All of the female staff wore black dresses with either a string of pearls or a lace collar.
-When Audrey got the job, Edna bought 2 remnant pieces to make Audrey a uniform.
+When Audrey got the job, Edna bought two remnant pieces to make Audrey a uniform.
 The fabric pieces were two different shades of black but she made a dress anyway.
 Then she dyed a pair of brown shoes black for Audrey to wear.
 The dye made the shoes stink.
 Audrey 's first day was in a mismatched dress and smelly shoes.
 As the Second World War got underway, Audrey left David Jones to work in munitions factory, because it paid better wages.
 One day, less than a year after starting, her glove got caught in one of the machines.
 She was able to slip her hand out of it before suffering any injury, but was frightened and quit soon after.
-She spent the remainder of the war working at a shop called “Stitches” that altered and repair military uniforms.
+She spent the remainder of the war working at a shop called “Stitches” that altered and repaired military uniforms.

 Primarily to escape her home life, In 1942 at the age of 20, she married Alan Oswald McLure, a 26 year old chemist's clerk.
 Only one week into the marriage she realised that she had married someone very like her step-father.
 They were both working, but when they came home in the evening, he would sit in a chair and tell her to take his boots off, then sit while she made dinner, cleaned up, etc. Audrey returned home and later divorced him.
-However, she was pregnant from that short marriage and gave birth to Janice in 1945.
+However, she was pregnant from that short marriage and gave birth to Janice in 1944.

 Although she was not yet divorced from Alan McLure, Audrey was a young, vivacious woman and was not about to sit around home alone.
 The Trocadero, a famous Sydney dance hall, had been converted to use for allied troops.
 Audrey often went to the Trocadero with her friend Joy Thomas.
 One evening early in 1943 Joy excitedly told Audrey that she had met a handsome American sailor, Eugene Mogis, the night before and was planning to meet him at the Trocadero again that night.
 In February of 1943 Joe and Eugene had arrived on the Otus in Sydney for rest and recreation.
 Her crew was looking forward to getting off the ship and having some fun.
 Joy told Audrey that Eugene had a friend that Audrey might like to meet.
 That night at the Trocadero, Audrey met Joe Alexander, a chief boatswain's mate in the U.S. Navy.
 He was tattooed with thick wavy dark hair and a big smile He was intelligent and well-spoken and she had the time of her life dancing with him.